 yoko has funded healthcare for 144 patients in 12 countries.

-Damaclin is an infant from Kenya.
-Her mother sells groceries, while her father is a security guard.
-Damaclin was born with spina bifida, a type of neural tube defect in which the spine does not properly close around the spinal cord.
-Without treatment, Damaclin is at risk of lower-limb paralysis, infection of the exposed nervous tissue, development of tethered cord syndrome, and possible developmental delays.
-Our medical partner, African Mission Healthcare Foundation, is requesting $1,097 to cover the cost of Damaclin's spina bifida closure surgery.
-The procedure is scheduled to take place on July 11.
-This procedure will hopefully spare Damaclin from the risks associated with her condition, instead allowing her to grow and develop along a healthy trajectory.
+Zacharia is a baby from Tanzania.
+Zacharia was born with spina bifida, a type of neural tube defect in which the spine does not properly close around the spinal cord.
+Without treatment, Zacharia is at risk of lower-limb paralysis, infection of the exposed nervous tissue, development of tethered cord syndrome, and possible developmental delays.
+Our medical partner, African Mission Healthcare Foundation, is requesting $966 to cover the cost of Zacharia's spina bifida closure surgery.
+The procedure is scheduled to take place on July 22.
+This procedure will hopefully spare Zacharia from the risks associated with his condition, instead allowing him to grow and develop along a healthy trajectory.
 Zacharia’s mother says, “We are living in fear of losing our son due to his condition please help save our baby we have not been able to afford his treatment cost all this time.”